Count Network Autoregression: Quasi-likelihood inference for increasing network size

-which is the log-likelihood one would obtain if time series modelled in \eqref{lin2_p}, or \eqref{log_lin2_p}, would be contemporaneously independent.
-This simplifies computations but guarantees consistency and asymptotic normality of the resulting estimator.
-Although the joint copula structure $C(\dots, \rho)$ and the set of parameters $\rho$, are not included in the maximization of the ``working" log-likelihood \eqref{log-lik}, this does not mean that the QMLE is computed under the assumption of independence; this is easily detected by the shape of the information matrix \eqref{B} below, which depends on the true conditional covariance matrix of the process $\Y_t$.
+We develop inference for the unknown vector of parameters of models \eqref{lin2_p},\eqref{log_lin2_p}, denoted by $\thetab=(\beta_0, \beta_{11},\dots, \beta_{1p}, \beta_{21},\dots, \beta_{2p})^T\in \mathbf{\Theta} \subset \R^m$, where $m=2p+1$ and $\mathbf{\Theta}$ is the parameter space.
+Full parametric likelihood inference requires specification of the conditional joint p.m.f., which is hard to obtain, because the exponential waiting times employed for steps 2-3 of the DGP algorithm are latent random variables.
+This implies that the imposed copula function cannot be used to obtain the full model likelihood.
+Nevertheless, the marginal conditional distributions of the DGP are well defined quantities and can be employed for estimation of unknown parameters.
+Then, the estimation problem is approached by using the quasi maximum likelihood theory; see \cite{wedderburn1974quasi} and \cite{gourieroux1984pseudo} among others.
+Developing proofs of consistency and asymptotic normality of the Quasi Maximum Likelihood Estimation (QMLE), when $N \rightarrow \infty$ and $T_{N} \rightarrow \infty$, is the main goal of the present section.
+Define the conditional quasi log-likelihood function for the vector of unknown parameters $\thetab$ by

-\cite{fok2017}, among others, established inference theory for QMLE for observation driven models, under the standard asymptotic regime ($T\to\infty$).
-Assuming that there exists a true vector of parameter, say $\thetab_0$, such that the mean model specification \eqref{lin2_p} (or equivalently \eqref{log_lin2_p}) is correct, regardless the true data generating process, then we obtain a consistent and asymptotically normal estimator by maximizing the quasi-log-likelihood \eqref{log-lik}.
-Denote by $\hat{\thetab}\coloneqq\argmax_{\thetab} l_{NT}(\thetab)$, the QMLE for $\thetab$.
-The score function for the linear model is given by
+which is the log-likelihood one would obtain if time series modeled in \eqref{lin2_p}, or \eqref{log_lin2_p}, are contemporaneously independent.
+Clearly such an approach does not require any specification/estimation of the copula structure $C(\dots, \rho)$ and its set of parameters $\rho$.
+Note that although the copula is not included in the maximization of the ``working" log-likelihood \eqref{log-lik}, the QMLE is not computed under the assumption of independence; this is easily seen by the form of the information matrix \eqref{B} below, which depends on the true conditional covariance matrix of the process $\Y_t$.